 In order to contribute to evolving the sustainability of both society and Astellas, we have positioned "Deepen our engagement in sustainability" as one of the strategic goals of Corporate Strategic Plan 2021, and we are working to further advance sustainability activities and enhance information disclosure.
 In FY2021, we revised the materiality matrix to use it to guide our sustainability efforts by selecting 19 key issues from the perspective of importance for both society and Astellas and prioritized nine of them as the most important issues (materiality).
-To address this materiality, as well as environment-related key issues that are highly demanded by society, we formulated the Sustainability Direction that sets out mid-term priorities for Astellas, specific initiatives, and our commitments by FY2025.
-Going forward, we will disclose our progress on fulfilling these commitments.
+To address this materiality, as well as environment-related key issues that are highly demanded by society, we formulated in FY2022 the Sustainability Direction that sets out mid-term priorities for Astellas, specific initiatives, and our commitments by FY2025.
+In FY2023, we established approximately 50 indicators under the Sustainability Direction to measure the progress of midterm priorities for Astellas and our commitment through FY2025 with transparency.
+These indicators are reflected in the annual plans and are implemented as company-wide initiatives.

 In regards to "Access to Health," one of the nine most important issues in our materiality matrix, we have identified "lack of available treatments," and "barriers making it difficult to access the healthcare needed due to poverty, insufficient healthcare information, etc." and are promoting activities toward finding solutions.
 Specifically, we have continued working to create innovative healthcare solutions for patients where effective treatment options do not exist or patients struggling with illnesses where existing treatment options did not provide satisfactory outcome and to widely deliver the created "VALUE" to patients who need it.
 In addition to providing Astellas products through our regular business, we have built comprehensive access mechanism to enhance access to our products for patients who are unable to receive appropriate healthcare due to socioeconomic reasons, while still taking into consideration factors such as specific circumstances and regulations in each country.
-For example, the Early Access Program1 allowed XOSPATA and PADCEV to reach more than 550 patients in 40 countries by the first half of FY2022.
+For example, more than 1,380 patients were treated through various access programs by the first half of FY2023.
 In addition, we are contributing to society through activities including, but not limited to, training healthcare professionals and improvement of health literacy.
-Another example is our decision to donate to two organizations in FY2022 in fields covering ailments that are linked to the sustainability of both society and Astellas with the aim of strengthening healthcare systems and improving health literacy.
+Another example is contribution to improving access to healthcare for more than 8 million of people in total from FY2021 to the end of FY2023 through programs supported by Astellas with the aim of strengthening healthcare systems and improving health literacy.